Corzan® CPVC Ducting Hangers and Supports

-Hangers and supports shall be securely fastened to the building structure to avoid vibration, and should be installed in such a manner as to prevent conditions of stress on the system (properly aligned).
-Seismic design and construction practices for hangers and supports shall be followed where applicable.
+Hangers and supports shall be securely fastened to the building structure to avoid vibration and ensure proper alignment to prevent conditions of stress on the system.
+Seismic design and construction practices for hangers and supports should be followed where applicable.

-Due to Corzan CPVC Duct’s inherent rigidity and heat resistance, additional system reinforcements or flanges are not required for 6 to 24 in. duct sizes up to 160°F (71.1°C) and 10 in. of negative internal static pressure.
+Due to Corzan CPVC duct’s inherent rigidity and heat resistance, additional system reinforcements or flanges are not required for 6-inch to 24-inch duct sizes up to 160°F (71.1°C) and 10 inches of negative internal static pressure.
 This assumes proper support spacing requirements are followed.
 Additional reinforcements are not required for systems under positive pressure.